 Gisela Ayala is a diabetes advocate and the CEO of the Mexican Diabetes Federation, based in Mexico City.
 Since 2003, Gisela has been working to promote diabetes awareness and education to help Mexicans with diabetes live healthy lives and prevent complications.
 Read Gisela’s personal diabetes story and her perspective on Diabetes in Mexico, in general.

 From the first moment I was diagnosed, I let others help me.
-My mother didn’t understand Type 1 diabetes, but Type 2 diabetes ran in my dad’s family.
+My mother didn’t understand type 1 diabetes, but type 2 diabetes ran in my dad’s family.
 My mother, who didn’t understand the different types of diabetes, was upset with him for it.
 I didn’t know there were other types of diabetes, either, but I knew that my grandmother had died from diabetes complications and needed cataracts.
 My mother understood that my diabetes was not an inheritance.
 Old school friends who are still in my life quickly learned about diabetes and no one ever had trouble seeing me inject insulin.
 I also didn’t experience problems at my university.
 When I explained to my teachers why I had missed almost a week of classes, they were accommodating.

 Challenges in my Management

 In the beginning, I forgot my insulin several times.
 My biggest challenge in those days was the transport of insulin.
-I began school at 7, left at noon, but went to work at 1 in the afternoons at the local television station.
+I began school at seven, left at noon, but went to work at one in the afternoons at the local television station.
 Transporting insulin was really complicated.
 I couldn’t keep it in my backpack because it’s too hot in Mexico City during the summer to keep insulin in my bag.
 I’m sure that many insulin vials spoiled and I didn’t know it.
 I used NpH in the morning and at night and used Humulin R two units before each meal.
 There was one thing that no one warned me about: hypoglycemia.
 I was told that I shouldn’t apply insulin if I didn’t eat, but do it at least 30 minutes before.
 But I was told that I had to wait a few minutes or so before eating after injecting it.
 The first several times after using insulin were challenging and I had many hypoglycemia episodes.
 Another big challenge was that I didn’t have an endocrinologist and at the time only saw a general practitioner.
 I didn’t know exactly what I had to do.
 In 1995, my aunt told me Lilly laboratories had diabetes courses, where I met the first generation of diabetes educators in Mexico.
-They recommended me to visit an endocrinologist.
+They recommended I visit an endocrinologist.

 About the Mexican Diabetes Federation, A.C.